OSHA’s 6-step guideline to hazard communication

 - Make sure your chemical containers labeled

 Chemical manufacturers and importers are required by law to provide labels on shipped containers.
-As an employer, you can choose to either use the chemical manufactures labels or alternative labels through a third party system.
+As an employer, you can choose to either use chemical manufacturer labels or alternative labels through a third-party system.
 All labels at a minimum must include the product identifier and general information about the hazards of the chemicals.

 - Maintain safety data sheets (SDS)